SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 # Create New Theme - Logged in only

-Create the new theme page URL `localhost:4200/themes` where each logged-in user can create a theme.
+This is the create new theme page (`localhost:4200/themes`) where each **user** (logged in) can create his own theme.

-When the "**Post**" button is clicked, you can try to make the "**POST**" request to `localhost:4200/themes` with the given theme information.
+- When the `Post` button is clicked, you can try to make a `POST` request to (`localhost:4200/themes`) with the given theme information.

-After successful creation, redirect the current "**user**" to the theme comments page.
+After successful creation, redirect the current `user` to the theme comments page of his newly created theme.

-When the "**Cancel**" button is clicked, redirect the user to the **Home** page.
+- When the `Cancel` button is clicked, redirect the user to the home page.

 [image assetsSrc="Angular-Modules-And-Routing-Workshop(10).png" /]